Tell us about your production challenge

 It’s important to get timing and temperature right when making caramel, and this implies being vigilant.
 For small scale production of caramel, ensure that your heat source distributes heat evenly and monitor the caramelization process closely.
 This prevents recrystallization and burning the sugar.
 For medium to large scale caramel production, consider investing in automated caramel making equipment.

-Which caramel equipment do you need?
+Which caramel technology do you need?

 Emulsifier and mixer for gelling agent